 From low-cost spaying and neutering services to free pet food, I've tried to find people and places that can help.
 And I hope to grow this list, by finding more resources myself and by readers like you letting me know about others.
 I believe it's vital for people to be able to keep their pets, especially during times of stress and uncertainty.
 And it's vital for pets to be able to keep their homes.

 I hope this information will help someone through a difficult time.
-I have added the actual web addresses for people accessing this information from someone who printed it off.

 The first thing you should do, if you need help with pet food or medical care, is to contact your local humane society or animal control.
 Many of them have programs designed to help people afford good care for their pets.
 We have a good list of Florida humane societies to get you started.